 Is Chrome OS Flex better than Windows?

 There is no comparison between Chrome OS Flex and Windows.
-Since Chrome OS is a cloud-based operating system, it does not offer you native app support as Windows does.
+Since Chrome OS is a cloud-based operating system, it does not offer native app support like Windows.
 But you can use it for running web-based apps and use all of Google’s products like Google Docs, Drive, Gmail, Chrome, and more.
 Also, using its browser, you can enjoy all the web-based services on Chrome OS Flex.
 On top of that, it can improve the performance of your old Windows computer.

 Can I Install Chrome OS Flex On ARM-Based Windows PC?